opensearch-project/documentation-website/_opensearch/install/quickstart.md

 ## Starting your cluster

-You will need a special file, called a compose file, that Docker Compose uses to define and create the containers in your cluster.
-We provide a sample compose file that you can use to get started.
-Learn more about working with compose files by reviewing the official [Compose specification](https://docs.docker.com/compose/compose-file/).
+You will need a special file, called a Compose file, that Docker Compose uses to define and create the containers in your cluster.
+We provide a sample Compose file that you can use to get started.
+Learn more about working with Compose files by reviewing the official [Compose specification](https://docs.docker.com/compose/compose-file/).

 1. Before running OpenSearch on your machine, you should review and apply these [important system settings]({{site.url}}{{site.baseurl}}/opensearch/install/important-settings/).
     - Disable memory paging and swapping performance on the host to improve performance.